-The Master's thesis aims at extending your expertise with the knowledge gained in the process of your independent research, and, as such, the MA thesis should be an original synthesis based on the interpretation of the collected data.
+The BA thesis aims at demonstrating the knowledge, skills and competence acquired during the academic studies and in the process of your independent research, and, as such, the BA thesis should be an original synthesis based on the interpretation of the collected data.

-To avoid plagiarism, any theories, ideas, and data used in your research have to be duly acknowledged with references (see the section on references and in-text citations below).
-Unacknowledged sources amount to plagiarism, and detected plagiarism severely affects the assessment of the MA thesis and may even lead to the requirement to start a new MA thesis.
+To avoid plagiarism, any theories, ideas and data used in your research have to be duly acknowledged with references (see the section on references and in-text citations below).
+Unacknowledged sources amount to plagiarism, and detected plagiarism severely affects the assessment of the BA thesis and may even lead to the requirement to start a new BA thesis.